VA Disability Benefits for Stroke

 A stroke occurs when blood flow to an area of the brain is cut off or reduced, depriving its tissue of necessary oxygen and nutrients.
 This can be caused by a blood clot obstructing the flow of blood to the brain, or by a blood vessel rupturing and preventing the flow of blood to the brain.

-The effects of a stroke can vary depending upon the area of the brain affected and how long it was deprived of blood flow.
-Some individuals are able to recover completely from a stroke, whereas others are left with permanent disabilities such as partial paralysis, difficulty speaking, memory loss, vision problems and more.
+The effects of a stroke can vary depending on the area of the brain affected and how long it was deprived of blood flow.
+Some people are able to recover completely from a stroke, whereas others are left with permanent disabilities such as partial paralysis, difficulty speaking, memory loss, vision problems and more.

 How VA Rates a Stroke